cbarkinozer/Java/SpringBootcamp/Database.md

 ALTER TABLE CITY RENAME CTY_CITY;
 ```
 ### DQL (Data Query Language) Commands
+Used for performing queries on the data within schema objects.
 **SELECT**
 Used to retrieve data from the database.
 ```sql